nbaetge/naames_export_ms/README.md

 This repository was created to document the analyses used for:

 Baetge, N., Graff, J.R., Behrenfeld, M.J, Carlson, C.A.
-(In Press).
+(2020).
 Net Community Production, Dissolved Organic Carbon Accumulation, and Export in the Western North Atlantic.
 Frontiers in Marine Science.
 10.3389/fmars.2020.00227

 All code and data provided in this repository are freely available for use.
 However, the source data downloaded in Bottle_File.Rmd requires permission to access because they are owned and managed by various groups a part of the NAAMES program.
 Please contact me if you would like access to that data.